Polytoria/Docs/docs/tutorials/getting-started/creator-setup.md

 # Setting up Polytoria Creator

-Polytoria Creator is a game creation software used to create your own places on Polytoria.
+Polytoria Creator is a 3D editing software used to create your own places.

 ## System Requirements